The Lady in Red (Chris de Burgh song): Music video

-The music video is a studio performance, with animation at the beginning and at the end of the song.
+The music video for "The Lady in Red" is a studio performance, with animation at the beginning and at the end of the song.
 It features a curly-haired woman in red who depicts the song's lyrics.
+The performance clips were taken from a 1986 episode of the BBC program Top of the Pops.

 Legacy

 The song has been featured on numerous movie soundtracks.
-It is briefly featured in a scene of the 2000 film American Psycho where the main character Patrick Bateman is listening to the song while in his office.; in the 1988 Academy Award-winning film Working Girl during a slow dance scene between Tess McGill (Melanie Griffith) and Mick Dugan (Alec Baldwin); in the 2004 film, Dodgeball: A True Underdog Story, acting as the theme music for the character Fran Stalinovskovichdaviddivichski (played by Missi Pyle), who wears a red warmup suit; in the 2008 film Baby Mama, in which it appears twice, as a favorite song of Kate Holbrook's (played by Tina Fey); and in the 2024 film Deadpool & Wolverine, during the scene when the dog variant of Deadpool (played by Ryan Reynolds) named Mary Puppins aka Dogpool (played by Peggy the Pugese) comes running to Deadpool in the Void.
+It is briefly featured in a scene of the 2000 film American Psycho where the main character Patrick Bateman is listening to the song while in his office; in the 1988 Academy Award-winning film Working Girl and its soundtrack, during a slow dance scene between Tess McGill (Melanie Griffith) and Mick Dugan (Alec Baldwin); in the 2004 film, Dodgeball: A True Underdog Story, acting as the theme music for the character Fran Stalinovskovichdaviddivichski (played by Missi Pyle), who wears a red warmup suit; in the 2008 film Baby Mama, in which it appears twice, as a favorite song of Kate Holbrook's (played by Tina Fey); and in the 2024 film Deadpool & Wolverine, during the scene when the dog variant of Deadpool (played by Ryan Reynolds) named Mary Puppins aka Dogpool (played by Peggy the Pugese) comes running to Deadpool in the Void.

 It was sampled by Daniel Lopatin in his 2009 video album Memory Vague as "Nobody Here" and his landmark 2010 vaporwave album Chuck Person's Eccojams Vol. 1.